Kelvia12/Test2Day6/README.md

 ## COMMIT
 #### git commit.
 The "commit" command is used to save your changes to the local repository. ...
 Using the "git commit" command only saves a new commit object in the local Git repository.
 Exchanging commits has to be performed manually and explicitly (with the "git fetch", "git pull", and "git push" commands).

+## REMOTE
+#### A remote in Git is a common repository that all team members use to exchange their changes.
+In most cases, such a remote repository is stored on a code hosting service like GitHub or on an internal server.
+In contrast to a local repository, a remote typically does not provide a file tree of the project's current state.